 Attractions: Reykjavík Botanical Gardens, Grotta, City Hall, Hallgrímskirkja, National Gallery of Iceland, National Museum of Iceland, The Penis Museum (yes, it’s a thing and it’s very weird), Reykjavík Art Museum, Árbæjarlaug and Laugardalslaug swimming pools.

-Bars: Lebowski Bar, Bar Ananas, Kiki, The Dubliner, and Hurra.
+Bars: Lebowski Bar, Kiki, and The Dubliner.

 Get the In-Depth Budget Guide to Iceland!

 Want to plan the perfect trip to Iceland?
 Check out my comprehensive guide to Iceland written for budget travelers like yourself!
 It cuts out the fluff found in other guides and gets straight to the practical information you need to travel and save money in one of the most beautiful and exciting destinations in the world.
 You’ll find suggested itineraries, tips, budgets, ways to save money, on and off the beaten path things to see and do, and my favorite non-touristy restaurants, markets, and bars, and much more!!
 Click here to learn more and get started.

 Book Your Trip to Iceland: Logistical Tips and Tricks